-The goal of Pitstop Analytics™ is to leverage BIG data to have a BIG impact – presenting analytics it in a way that engages hearts and minds and in so doing fuels performance, innovation and growth.
-It is measurement that enables leaders and their people to systematically unlock the next 3%, 7% or 15% of their un-tapped potential.
-That is the kind of measurement that I am sure Edward Deming would have appreciated.
+The goal of Pitstop Analytics™ is to leverage BIG data to have a BIG impact – presenting analytics in a way that engages hearts and minds and in so doing fuels performance, innovation and growth.
+It is measurement that enables leaders and their people to systematically unlock the next 3%, 7% or 15% of their untapped potential.
+That is the kind of measurement that we are sure Edward Deming would have appreciated.

 Pitstop Analytics ™ leverages BIG data analytics, to measure, model and unlock the performance potential of ambitious business units, leaders and their teams.